Bachatero/getting_and_cleaning_data/README.md

  23.1.2015 M.Varga

+ The run_analysis.R script loads Samsung experiment test and train data, extracts columns representing mean and standard deviation data and merges both sets together, calculates mean value for every column with measurements data and produces a text file for later analysis

+### Detailed description

  The run_analysis.R script contains a function that:
+   * loads dplyr and plyr libraries
-  *  loads Samsung test and train data, extracts columns representing mean and standard deviation data, labels and merges both sets together, calculates mean value for every column with measurements data and produces a text file for later analysis
+   * reads in  Samsung test and train data, extracts columns representing mean

+ and standard deviation data, labels and merges both sets together, calculates mean value for every column with measurements data and produces a text file for later analysis

- http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+### More information

+ For more information about the source files used and the Activity Recognition experiment itself please refer to: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones